O'Neill dynasty: MacShane O'Neills

 In the early 18th century, in an effort to retain property, many McShane families began to translate their surname from the Gaelic "Son of John" or "Mc Shane" to the English "Son of John" or Johnson.
 A good example is Major General Sir William Johnson, Bt.
 His father had been born a McShane but translated his name, allowing his son to succeed to his uncles properties.
 By the early-19th century most of the official documents fail to show any McShane families in their former territory as all of them had converted to the surname Johnson.
 However, by the 20th century, many of the Irish branches were returning to the Gaelic name.
 Today the clan recognizes McShane, Johnson, Johnston, and Shane as elements of the family and are still active and viable in Ulster, America, and Australia.
 The family leadership today is directly descended from Shane's son Conn, to his son Hugh McShane O'Neill and is closely involved in the greater O'Neill clan activities and their present chief takes part in the Association of O'Neill Clans and is on the O'Neill family council.

-Most recently, DNA tests and research have proven the linkage between the MacShanes and the O'Neills of Tyrone.
-In a study begun in 2002, Patrick Guinness funded Trinity College, Dublin to conduct a DNA study on the O'Neil's of Ulster, to include the MacShane family.
-The results were published by Ed O'Neill and the late John McLaughlin that showed the McShanes were 100% match of a unique DNA sequence that is specific to the Chiefly line of the Tyrone O'Neills.
-It is estimated by Trinity College that the specific gene 'break' with the rest of the O'Neills of Ulster was either Aedh Macaomh Toinleasg O'Neill, King of Cenel Eoghain from 1176 to 1177, or his father, Muircheartach Muighe Line O'Neill.